Binghampton, Memphis: The Lester Street Murders (2008)

-On March 3, 2008, a brutal massacre was discovered in a residence at 722 Lester Street.
-Upon responding to a call from a woman concerned about her son and his father, Memphis police discovered six individuals murdered inside the home, four adults and two children and three other children seriously injured.
-Autopsy determined that the adult victims had been shot multiple times with a semi-automatic weapon and the children had been stabbed multiple times and received blunt trauma to the head.
+On March 3, 2008, a number of bodies were discovered in a residence at 722 Lester Street.
+Upon responding to a call from a woman concerned about her son and his father, Memphis police discovered six individuals murdered inside the home, four adults and two children.
+Three other children were also found seriously injured.
+Autopsies determined that the adult victims had been shot multiple times with a semi-automatic weapon and the children had been stabbed multiple times and received blunt trauma to the head.

 Initially, police believed that the massacre was a result of gang activity.
 Upon further investigation, Jessie Dotson (who was related to three of the victims) was found to be the murderer.
-Dotson confessed that he had gotten in an argument with his younger brother Cecil Dotson and shot him to death.
-In order to eliminate witnesses, he attempted to murder the rest of the individuals that were in the house at that time.
-Dotson confessed to Memphis Police Lt.
-Toney Armstrong as well as to his own mother that he had committed the horrific murders although he recanted his statement the following day.
-Dotson was tried and convicted on six counts of first degree murder and three counts of attempted murder.
-Those convictions earned him the death penalty six times over as well as sentences of 40 years for each of his nephews and his niece that he attempted to kill totaling 120 years.
-The children were 9, 5, and three months at the time of the attacks.
+Dotson, who had previously served time in prison for killing a man during a botched drug deal in 1994, confessed that he had gotten into an argument with his younger brother Cecil Dotson and shot him to death.
+In order to eliminate witnesses, he attempted to murder the rest of the individuals who were in the house at that time.
+Dotson confessed to Memphis Police Lieutenant Toney Armstrong as well as to his own mother that he had committed the murders, although he recanted his statement the following day.
+Dotson was tried and convicted on six counts of first-degree murder and three counts of attempted murder.
+He received six death sentences for the murders, plus 40 years for the attempted murders of each of his nephews and his niece, totaling 120 years.
+The children were 9, 5, and 3 months old at the time of the attacks.